livingdocsIO/documentation/concepts/copying-documents/document_copy_feature.md

 ### (C) Transform a document (alpha state)

 :fire: **Attention**, this is an alpha feature.
-If used in the wrong environment, it can result in not wanted consequences.
+If used in the wrong environment, it can result in unwanted consequences.

-With the `transform` operation, no new document is created. `transform` modifies the origin document and changes the content-type.
+With the `transform` operation, no new document is created. `transform` modifies the origin document and changes its content-type.
 This operation is only available with a copy config on the server and can be activated with `allowTransform: true`.

 ```js
 // copy config in the source channel